Chapter 3 : Classes

 "Alright class.
 Today we are going to be harvesting leaves from the Venomous Tentacula Plant.
 So pair up, each table will get two plants; I expect twenty leaves by the end of the lesson.
 Once you've finished, you can start a two-foot essay on Venomous Plants – due Monday.
 Oh, and for the love of your fingers, wear your gloves," he sighed with a shake of his head, causing the whole class to laugh.

 "I get Sophie!"
-Al shouted before anyone else could, grabbing onto her arm.
-He was lucky; Professor Longbottom was busy, and Sophie's face looked like an over-ripe tomato.
+Al shouted before anyone else could as he leached onto her arm.
+He was lucky; Professor Longbottom was busy; Sophie's face looked like an over-ripe tomato.
 Fred and I both instantly started to complain.
 Sophie was the best at Herbology, and we all knew she'd be done in ten minutes.

 "I'll go get us plants," she muttered, excusing herself from the table before she died of embarrassment.